Paul has been an enthusiastic amateur tennis player for over 35 years. In 2013, he competed in the USTA tennis nationals in Arizona.

 I've been a tennis player now for over thirty years, and much of my leisure, fitness, and social time revolves around the game.

 I have lots of tennis friends and I know how challenging it can be to buy a tennis-related gift for a player or fan of the game, whether it's for a birthday, Christmas, or some other special event.

-I thought it would be fun and informative to offer some of my own suggestions, learned from both my own experiences and from other players'.
+I thought it would be useful and informative to offer some of my own recommendations, acquired through both my personal experiences and from socializing with other players.

 - String Thing Tennis String Straightener

 - Lobster Portable Ball Machine

 I will give more information and explain my reasons for selecting each gift below.

 1. Bionic Gloves

 Designed by hand specialists at Bionic, these innovative bionic gloves help players to get a better grip on their rackets, especially if they become sweaty during a match.

 I know a number of people who swear by them.
 They have special pads inside the glove that even out the pressure when holding a racket.
 That means the wearer doesn't suffer from blisters, as well getting a firmer grip.